Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 <tr>
 </table>
 <br>
-ArcGIS WebApp Builder provides two out-of-box themes, FoldableTheme and TabTheme.
+Web AppBuilder for ArcGIS provides two out-of-box themes, FoldableTheme and TabTheme.
 You can develop custom themes if these themes do not meet your requirements.

 ## Create a Demo theme ##
 In the created Demo theme, there is one panel, two styles, and two layouts.
 The panel is called `SimpleBorderPanel`, and has a basic border.
 One style, called `default`, has red as a main color, and another called `black`, has black as a main color.
 One layout called `default`, places one widget on the left side, and is the other called `right`, places one widget on the right side.